nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Index must be available on the list else an error will be thrown

 Example:
-* Using `list` to show all deadlines, the user wants to mark the 5th deadline as done.
-Users use command `done 5` to mark the 5th deadline as done.
+* Task 3 has finished. `done 3` will mark task 3 to be unfinished.
+If the user type `done 3` again, it will mark task 3 to be finished again.
+* Task 1 hasn't finished. `done 1` will mark task 1 to be finished.

 ### Sort deadlines: `sort`